-- \A watch
+- A watch

 - Pens, pencils (spare or sharpener),

 - Ruler

 - Calculator if needed and allowed

-- A pen you can writwith with and quickly, comfortably a legibly
+- A pen you can write with quickly, comfortably and legibly

 Make the most of your short term memory.
 Learn the 10 most important facts whilst waiting to go into the exam and write them down as soon as you are allowed to pick up a pen.